thatwaz/ShopPuppet/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps:2. **Open the project in Android Studio:**
+To get a local copy up and running, follow these simple steps:

+1. **Clone the repository directly in Android Studio**:
    - Launch Android Studio.
-   - Choose "Open an existing Android Studio project".
-   - Navigate to the cloned repository and open it.
+   - On the Welcome screen, choose "Get from Version Control".
+   - In the URL field, paste the URL of this repository.
+   - Click "Clone".

+Alternatively, if you have already launched Android Studio:

+- Choose "File" -> "New" -> "Project from Version Control".
+- In the URL field, paste the URL of this repository.
+- Click "Clone".

-Android Studio should automatically handle the Gradle sync process and set up your project.
+Android Studio should automatically handle the Gradle sync process and set up your project after the cloning is complete.

 ## Running the App